bodejan/ladder.ly/README.md

 * configure your hierachical value map:
     * cutoff-value
-    * only direct, direct and indirect implications, treatment
+    * only direct, direct and indirect implications
+    * treatment
     * submit to update the hierachical value map

 ___